Mockova/help/groups/behind-login/index.rst

 =======================

 Testomato can monitor pages behind login (password protected areas of your website).
-If you entrust us with your credentials (password + login) we will a utomatically login before each check is performed.
+If you entrust us with your credentials (password + login) we will automatically login before each check is performed.
 Checks are run in a separate session that logs you in using credentials you configure in a login form.

 .. warning:: We have to store your credential (password + login) unencrypted.
 While we will do everything to ensure your safety, please be extra careful.

 Follow these security tips:

-* Use a testing account just for Testomato.
+* Use a testing account just for Testomato
 * Don’t use the same password you are using for your admin account
-* Use a restricted user account, not an admin account.
+* Use a restricted user account, not an admin account
-* Use a strong, long password and change password once in a while.
+* Use a strong, long password and change passwords once in a while
 * Use HTTPS certificates (they are `available free of charge <https://letsencrypt.org/>`_)
 * Do not hesitate to contact us (support@testomato.com) if you notice any suspicious behavior.

-Monitoring behinf login allows you to check:
+Monitoring behind login allows you to check:

 * System administration
 * Applications behind a login page